eclipse-m2e/m2e-core/CONTRIBUTING.md

 * Open the project modules you want to work on (right-click > Open project) and their dependencies; approve m2e connectors installation if prompted
 * Happy coding!

+### 🏗️ Build

+On the command line first run `mvn install -f m2e-maven-runtime`, then `mvn clean verify` both from the root of this repo's clone.
+Within the Eclipse-IDE both builds can be run using the Maven Launch-Configurations *m2e-maven-runtime--install* respectively *m2e-core--build*.
+The Launch-Configuration *m2e-core--build-all* runs both builds subsequently.
+The (long-running) integration tests are skipped by default, add `-Pits,uts` to your command in order to run them; adding `-DskipTests` will skip all tests, within Eclipse one can run *m2e-core--build-with-integration-tests*.

 If you're going to hack the Maven runtime components in _m2e-maven-runtime_ folder (typically to change version of Maven runtime, indexer, archetypes... that are shipped by default with m2e), you may want to run `mvn install -f m2e-maven-runtime` as a preliminary step and to hack your target-platform to include the output of the build.